andrewldesousa/SmartContractSurvey/README.md

 ## Running the  Application
 To run this app, you will need a recent version of Node.js and MongoDB.
 This repository include both the front end and the backend for the application.
 Before running the application, MongoDB should be running on your PC.
+If you haven't installed the dependencies, you must run `npm install` while being in the same directory as package.json.
+Note: both the frontend and the backend have independent `package.json` files.

 ### Development
 For the frontend run these commands...
 ```
-cd app\n
+cd app
-npm install\n
+npm install
 npm run start
 ```